What is SAE?

 Those applying to obtain their real estate license must complete 180 hours of qualifying courses.
 Once you receive your license, you must complete an additional 90 hours of Salesperson Apprentice Education (SAE), 4 hours in TREC Legal Update I and 4 hours in TREC Legal Update II within your first two years of licensure.
 SAE courses are offered in 30-hour increments.
 After you submit certificates of completion for all of your SAE requirements and pay your license renewal fee, you then enter CE status for license renewal.

 Need SAE?
-Learn more about Texas REALTORS® University's GRI program
+Learn more about GRI Real Estate Marketing or online courses.

 What is CE?